MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 # Executive summary

-As first assignment at Metis, we developed a set of recommendations for Women Yes Woman Tech (WYWT) for the Gala event organized for the month of July 2018.
+As first assignment at Metis, we developed a set of recommendations for Women Yes Woman Tech (WYWT) for the Gala event organized for the month of July 2018, providing insights to plan street team activity aiming to:

-My team and I distinguished the project goal in three main objectives:
 1. building awareness for Gala
 2. getting attendees
 3. reaching potential contributors to the organization